Super Mario Bros. Movie 2D (nl)

 A new feature film about one of pop culture’s most famous plumbers.

 Illumination and Nintendo, two world-renowned names in the entertainment industry, joined forces for the first time ever for Super Mario Bros.
 THE MOVIE, a new feature film about one of pop culture’s most famous plumbers.
-Based in the world of Nintendo’s Mario games, the film takes viewers into a unique, colorful and immersive universe for a spectacular film packed with action and humour.
-While trying to fix an underground water pipe in Brooklyn, plumber Mario (Chris Pratt; Jurassic World movies, The Lego Movie franchise) and his brother Luigi (Charlie Day; It’s Always Sunny in Philadelphia) fall through a mysterious pipe Enter a magical new world.
-Correct.
-But there they get separated and Mario embarks on a grand adventure to find Luigi.
-With the help of Toad (Keegan-Michael Key; The Lion King), a resident of the Mushroom Kingdom, and training from the determined leader of the Mushroom Kingdom Princess Peach (Anya Taylor-Joy; The Queen’s Gambit), Mario learns that his own The powers of
+Based on the world of Nintendo’s Mario games, the film takes the audience into a unique, colorful and fantastic universe for a spectacular film packed with action and humour.
+While trying to fix an underground water pipe in Brooklyn, plumber Mario (Chris Pratt; Jurassic World movies, The Lego Movie franchise) and his brother Luigi (Charlie Day; It’s Always Sunny in Philadelphia) fall through a mysterious pipe.
+Enter a magical new home.
+The world right But there they get separated and Mario embarks on a grand adventure to find Luigi.
+With the help of Toad (Keegan-Michael Key; The Lion King), a native of the Mushroom Kingdom, and training from the determined leader of the Mushroom Kingdom Princess Peach (Anya Taylor-Joy; The Queen’s Gambit), Mario learns that his own powers.

 mould: Flores van Rooijen (voice), Thijs van Aken (voice), Wajen van den Bosch (voice), Marcel Jonker (voice), Julien Ubergen (voice), Hub Dyckstaal (voice), Milan van Velden (voice)